 If you drive a car that has awful paint, and you don’t have anything to mess up, you can practice on that one too.
 Just don’t practice on new and expensive cars.
 You may do more harm than good.

 To make it clear, I don’t want to scare you, but I need to be objective and realistic.
 Some damage may occur while you’re learning.
-That’s why I’m giving you these tips – by following them, chances of making any damage are significantly reduced.
+That’s why I’m giving you these tips – by following them, the chances of doing any damage are significantly reduced.

 11. Use a LED Light To Inspect The Surface

 I like to watch TikTok videos a lot, and many detailing people brag about great polishing results, but they shoot videos without the lights ON to show scratches.